Steady-state simulation of reflected Brownian motion and related stochastic networks: Introduction

-Now, assume that the workload at the $i$-th station is processed as a fluid by the server at a rate $r_{i}$, continuously in time.
-This means that if the workload in the $i$-th station remains strictly positive during the time interval $[t,t+dt]$ then the output from station $i$ during this time interval equals $r_{i}dt$.
-In addition, suppose that a proportion $Q_{i,j}\geq0$ of the fluid processed by the $i$-th station is circulated to the $j$-th server.
+Now, assume that the workload at the $i$th station is processed as a fluid by the server at a rate $r_{i}$, continuously in time.
+This means that if the workload in the~$i$th station remains strictly positive during the time interval $[t,t+dt]$, then the output from station $i$ during this time interval equals $r_{i}\,dt$.
+In addition, suppose that a proportion $ Q_{i,j}\geq0$ of the fluid processed by the $i$th station is circulated to the $j$th server.
 We have that $\sum_{j=1}^{d}Q_{i,j}\leq1$, $Q_{i,i}=0$, and we define $Q_{i,0}=1-\sum_{j=1}^{d}Q_{i,j}$.
 The proportion $Q_{i,0}$ corresponds to the fluid that goes out of the network from station $i$.

-The dynamics stated in the previous paragraph are expressed formally in differential notation as follows.
-Let $Y_{i}\left( t\right) $ denote the workload content of the $i$-th station at time $t$, then given $Y_{i}\left( 0\right) $, we write
+The dynamics stated in the previous paragraph are expressed formally by a differential equation as follows.
+Let $Y_{i} ( t ) $ denote the workload content of the $i$th station at time $t$.
+Then for given $Y_{i} ( 0 ) $, we have